Skip to content

 Common uses

-• Metrics — count events, measure payload values, track handler duration
+• Metrics — count events, measure payload values, track invocation duration

 • Alerting — trigger alerts on specific events or unusual patterns

-• Audit logging — write event payloads to an audit trail outside the handler
+• Audit logging — write event payloads to an audit trail outside the Event class

 • Debugging — temporarily subscribe to see what's flowing through the bus